hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ## So what is Prisma and how might it work?

-Prisma is a mobile app that allows you to transfer the style of one image, say [a cubist painting][edtaonisl], onto the content of another, say a photo of your toddler, to arrive at gorgeous results like these:
+[Prisma][prisma] is a mobile app that allows you to transfer the style of one image, say [a cubist painting][edtaonisl], onto the content of another, say a photo of your toddler, to arrive at gorgeous results like these: